open-contracting/standard/docs/getting_started/change_history.md

 #### Packaging

 Releases should be always wrapped in a release package to provide context to the data.
-The `uri` package field should contain an URI to an online copy of the same release.
+The `uri` package field should contain a URI to an online copy of the same release package.
 In a full OCDS implementation, each release should be available at its own persistent URL.

 See the [Release Package schema](../schema/release_package/) for details.